gamers-coin/gamecredits/doc/README.md

 ### Need Help?

-* See the documentation at the [Bitmark Wiki](https://en.bitmark.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Gamecredits Wiki](https://en.gamecredits.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitmark](http://webchat.freenode.net?channels=bitmark) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bitmark).
+* Ask for help on [#gamecredits](http://webchat.freenode.net?channels=gamecredits) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=gamecredits).
 * Ask for help on the [bitcointalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitmark on your native platform.
+The following are developer notes on how to build Gamecredits on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)